JuliaKukulies/juliakukulies.github.io/publications.md

 ## Forthcoming (submitted or in revision)

-**Kukulies, J**, Curio, J. and Chen, D. (2022).
-Evaluating kilometer-scale multi-model and multi-physics ensemble simulations of a mesoscale convective system in the lee of the Tibetan Plateau. submitted to *Journal of Climate*.
+**Kukulies, J**, Prein, A.,  Curio, J. and Chen, D. (2022).
+Evaluating kilometer-scale multi-model and multi-physics ensemble simulations of a mesoscale convective system in the lee of the Tibetan Plateau.
+In revision for *Journal of Climate*.

 Prein et al. (2022).
-Towards Ensemble-Based Kilometer-Scale Climate Simulations over the Third Pole Region. submitted to *Climate Dynamics*. [ Access preprint here](https://assets.researchsquare.com/files/rs-1570621/v1_covered.pdf?c=1651595899)
+Towards Ensemble-Based Kilometer-Scale Climate Simulations over the Third Pole Region.
+In revision for *Climate Dynamics*. [ Access preprint here](https://assets.researchsquare.com/files/rs-1570621/v1_covered.pdf?c=1651595899)

 Ou, T., Chen, D., Tang, J., Lin, C., Wang X., **Kukulies, J.** and Lai, H (2022).
-Wet bias of summer precipitation in the northwestern Tibetan Plateau in ERA5 is linked to weakened lower-level southerly wind over the plateau. submitted to *Climate Dynamics*.
+Wet bias of summer precipitation in the northwestern Tibetan Plateau in ERA5 is linked to weakened lower-level southerly wind over the plateau.
+In revision for *Climate Dynamics*.

 ## Peer-reviewed (chronologically backwards)